-We have audited the accompanying consolidated balance sheets of National Savings and Commercial Bank Ltd. and its subsidiaries ("the Bank") as at December 31, 2005 and the related consolidated statements of operations, cash flows and changes in shareholders' equity for the year then ended, included on pages 65 to 109 of this Annual Report.
+We have audited the accompanying consolidated balance sheet of National Savings and Commercial Bank Ltd. and its subsidiaries ("the Bank") as of December 31, 2005 and the related consolidated statements of operations, cash flows and changes in shareholders' equity for the year then ended.
 These consolidated financial statements are the responsibility of the Bank's management.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audit.